 How do gender, race, ethnicity, class, sexuality, dis/ability and/or religion contribute to the formation of social identities?
 What role do ensuing power differences between these vectors play in our globalised and mediatised world?
 In the two-year research MA in Gender Studies, you will approach a myriad of questions related to gender and other social categories through an intersectional approach.

 The programme combines a thorough grounding in the historiography and contemporary state of Gender Studies as a discipline with intensive training in the critical practice of cultural theories and epistemologies from feminist, postcolonial, critical race, and queer perspectives.
-In a highly interdisciplinary setting and with academic staff and fellow students representing a range of fields in the Humanities and Social Sciences, you will be trained to apply these theories to the analysis of representations of gender in artistic practices, literary texts, political discourses and (new) media and technology.
-The international and intellectually challenging setting of this programme offers you the opportunity to broaden your horizon and to build an academic and professional network.
+You will be trained to apply these theories to the analysis of representations of gender in artistic practices, literary texts, political discourses and (new) media and technology.

 Epistemology, politics, and ethics